Azure/azure-sdk-for-python/sdk/confidentialledger/azure-confidentialledger/README.md

 [Azure Confidential Computing][azure_confidential_computing] allows you to isolate and protect your data while it is being processed in the cloud.
 Azure Confidential Ledger runs on Azure Confidential Computing virtual machines, thus providing stronger data protection with encryption of data in use.

 ### Confidential Consortium Framework
 Azure Confidential Ledger is built on Microsoft Research's open-source [Confidential Consortium Framework (CCF)][ccf].
 Under CCF, applications are managed by a consortium of members with the ability to submit proposals to modify and govern application operation.
-In Azure Confidential Ledger, Microsoft Azure owns a an operator member identity that allows it to perform governance and maintenance actions like replacing unhealthy nodes in the Confidential Ledger and upgrading the enclave code.
+In Azure Confidential Ledger, Microsoft Azure owns an operator member identity that allows it to perform governance and maintenance actions like replacing unhealthy nodes in the Confidential Ledger and upgrading the enclave code.

 ## Examples
 This section contains code snippets covering common tasks, including: